cortexproject/cortex/docs/configuration/arguments.md

 - **`dnssrvnoa+`**<br />
   The domain name after the prefix is looked up as a SRV query, with no A/AAAA lookup made after that.
 For example: `dnssrvnoa+_memcached._tcp.memcached.namespace.svc.cluster.local`

+If **no prefix** is provided, the provided IP or hostname will be used straightaway without pre-resolving it.

 ## Logging of IP of reverse proxy

 If a reverse proxy is used in front of Cortex it might be diffult to troubleshoot errors.
 The following 3 settings can be used to log the IP address passed along by the reverse proxy in headers like X-Forwarded-For.